-A certification is obtained when an individual participates in ESF+ support measures which do not lead to a formal outcome related to established learning standards.
+A certification is obtained when an individual participates in ESF+ support measures which are not accredited and are not part of an industry-recognised qualification.
 Beneficiaries should ensure that for those courses which lead to a formal qualification and include also a certificate of attendance, the participant result is ONLY captured under ONE of these two result indicators as applicable.